Priyap375/python-projects/odin-advance-python/README.md

-In this project, you have provided with a California dataset to answer the following questions.
-Before starting the project, please explore the dataset online also.
+In this project,I have provided with a California dataset to answer the following questions.
+Before starting the project, I explored the dataset online also.
 All these questions are mandatory.
-It is a ‘must’ to give an introduction of the project.
-You must put comments after codes to explain the step.
-Each result must be explained after getting the result and figures.
-If you miss any of these, marks will be deducted.
-These steps are a must to write a good project.
-You must explain your project and features in the introduction section.
-Please explain which feature is nominal, ordinal, discrete or continuous.
+I gave an introduction of the project first.
+I also put comments after codes to explain the step.I explained each result after getting the result and figures.
+I also explained which feature is nominal, ordinal, discrete or continuous.

-Please address the following questions:
+I addressed following questions leveraging advance Python, utilizing libraries like Numpy,Pandas,Matplotlib and Seaborn and High order functions like Lambda :